TheNationalFootballMuseum/push-button-ticket-scanner-faker/README.md

 rather than `println` is intentional, DO NOT CHANGE!
 The connected system does not expect message terminations such as carriage returns or new lines.

-A microcontroller project that mimics the functionality of a QR code scanner when a button is pressed.